Food Safety in Toronto

 Learning Food Safety Training in Toronto

-Our food safety and sanitation training program can be taken in a classroom set-up or self-study.
+Our food safety and sanitation training program can be taken in a classroom setting or self-study.
 The former is your typical, day-long course (certification exams are taken at a separate date), with students learning food safety through classroom and laboratory lessons.
 Qualified trainers watch over the students, ensuring that they are able to follow the curriculum and practice the skills correctly.

 The self-study program is cheaper because students only need to buy the workbook and schedule the certification exam.
 In this program, we allow students to study the course material at their own pace, at home or in one of our libraries/designated classrooms.